Fine & Decorative Art Appraisals

 • Indigenous belongings and other culturally significant material

-• Objects or collections with high levels of national, provincial or local significance
+• Objects or collections of national, provincial, or local significance

 Professional profile of